 - After pressing OK we can see the horizontal axis data has been replaced in the Select Data Source panel like this.

-Read More: How to Add Secondary X Axis in Excel (with Quick Steps)
+Read More: How to Change Chart Data Range in Excel

 Step 3: Modify Data for Changing X-Axis Values in Excel

 To modify data or filter data according to our need, we can select or deselect which data to show on the plot from the Horizontal (Category) Axis Labels option.
 For our case, we need to show only the Odd serial number’s data.
 So we need to deselect the Even numbers from the list like in the image below.